 The Department of Homeland Security U.S. Immigration and Customs Enforcement (ICE) does a thorough job when it comes to non-citizens who are suspected of not legally residing in the United States.

 An immigration bond essentially serves as a guarantee that, after they’ve been released from detainment, the individual with immigration-related charges will attend all court hearings and respect the judge’s decision.
-Take note that immigration bonds are automatically surrendered to the court if the individual fails to attend their mandated court hearing.
+Take note that INS bonds are automatically surrendered to the court if the individual fails to attend their mandated court hearing.
 The bond is also forfeited if the detained individual loses the case.

 What are the Types of Immigration Bonds?